basantab/NTF2Gen/BeNTF2seq/fit_PSSM_model/README.txt

 # To analyse the resulting weights, run analyse_models_TF.ipynb

-# To add PSSM to pdbs
+# To design using the PSSMs
-BENJA write how here
+See ../design_with_PSSM/README.md